QuantumScape Corporation [QS] stock Downgrade by Goldman analyst, price target now $5

-QuantumScape Corporation [NYSE: QS] loss -4.76% on the last trading session, reaching $5.40 price per share at the time.
+QuantumScape Corporation [NYSE: QS] closed the trading session at $6.30 on 01/09/23.
+The day’s price range saw the stock hit a low of $5.735, while the highest price level was $6.45.
 The company report on December 20, 2022 that QuantumScape Ships First 24-Layer Prototype Battery Cells to Automotive OEMs.

 Will You Miss Out On This Growth Stock Boom?